chiabatta/pool-reference/README_KOR.md

 2. Create two keys, one which will be used for the block rewards from the blockchain, and the other which will receive the pool fee that is kept by the pool.

-3. Change the `wallet_fingerprint` and `wallet_id` in the `pool.py` constructor, using the information from the first key you created in step 2.
-These can be obtained by doing 'chia wallet show'.
+3. Change the `wallet_fingerprint` and `wallet_id` in the `config.yaml` constructor, using the information from the first key you created in step 2.
+These can be obtained by doing `chia wallet show`.

 4. Do `chia keys show` and get the first address for each of the keys created in step 2.
-Put these into the `pool.py` file in `default_target_puzzle_hash` and `pool_fee_puzzle_hash` respectively.
+Put these into the `config.yaml` config file in `default_target_puzzle_hash` and `pool_fee_puzzle_hash` respectively.

 5. Change the pool_url in pool.py to point to your external ip or hostname.
+   This must match exactly with what the user enters into their UI or CLI, and must start with https://.
+For now http:// can also be used.

+6. If you would like to test with smaller plots (instead of using k32s), go to the file `default_constants.py` and increase POOL_SUB_SLOT_ITERS from 37600000000 to 37600000000 * (2**11).
+The default value with difficulty 1 (the lowest) will result in 10 partials per day per k32.
+This makes it difficult to test due to large plots.

-6. Start the node using `chia start farmer`, and log in to a different key (not the two keys created for the pool).
+7. Start the node using `chia start farmer`, and log in to a different key (not the two keys created for the pool).
 This will be referred to as the farmer's key here.
 Sync up your wallet on testnet for the farmer key.

-7. Create a venv (different from chia-blockchain) and start the pool server using the following commands:
+8. Create a venv (different from chia-blockchain) and start the pool server using the following commands:

 ```
 cd pool-reference